hillc255/DjangoTutorial/README.md

 # DjangoTutorial
-Django polling website tutorial built with python
+Django polling website tutorial.

 ## Synopsis

 Name:  Django Tutorial - My Favorite Robot Poll

-This is a Favorite Robot Polling application built with Django, a high-level Python Web framework.
+This is a Robot Polling application built with Django, a high-level Python Web framework.

 The Django tutorial can be accessed here <https://docs.djangoproject.com/en/3.0/>